gordonmurray/terraform_rds_debezium_msk_kafka/README.md

 # RDS, Debezium and a MSK Kafka cluster using Terraform

-Creates an entire environment within its own VPC on AWS to stream data from a MariaDB RDS instance to Kafka using Debezium using Avro serialization
+Creates an entire environment within its own VPC on AWS to stream data from a MariaDB RDS instance to Kafka using Debezium using Avro serialization.
+Apicurio provides a schema registry for the data.

 * Creates a MariaDB RDS instance
 * Uses AWS Secrets Manager to store RDS access details